 For more information, contact Dr. Gavin O’Connor at firstname.lastname@example.org.

-Students and faculty of Ozarks Technical Community College are expected to behave as responsible members of the college community and to be honest and ethical in their academic work.
+OTC expects students and faculty of Ozarks Technical Community College to behave as responsible members of the college community as well as honesty and ethical conduct in their academic work.
 OTC faculty strive to provide students with the knowledge, skills, judgment, and wisdom they need to participate meaningfully in society as educated adults.
 To falsify or fabricate the results of one’s research; to present the words, ideas, data, or work of another as one’s own; or to cheat on an examination corrupts the essential process of higher education.

 Guidelines and more information related to academic integrity are available in the College Catalog/Student Handbook, on the OTC Academic Integrity website and in Board of Trustee’s Policy, Standards of Student Conduct.